cf73/conradfulbrookdesign/content/collections/work/fidelis.md

                 type: text
                 text: 'new flows encouraging contextual browsing of products and services (the average visitor now visits upwards of ten pages; in a pandemic, this is as near to an in-store experience of browsing as you could hope for)'
       -
-        type: list_item
+        type: listItem
         content:
           -
             type: paragraph
             content:
               -
                 type: text
-                text: 'a new ''pre-owned'' section, allowing Fidelis to sell this equipment directly (and forming an addictive incentive for customers to return to the site frequently)'
+                text: "a new 'pre-owned' section, allowing Fidelis to sell this equipment directly (and forming an addictive incentive for customers to return to the site frequently)"
       -
-        type: list_item
+        type: listItem
         content:
           -
             type: paragraph